kreier/llama.cpp-jetson/README.md

 ### B1: TinyLlama-1.1B-Chat 2023-12-31

-Here is the prompt for b1618 and b2275 using `main`, while b4400 and b5050 use the second `llama-cli` call.
+The first prompt is for older builds b1618 and b2275 that use `main`, while b4400 and b5050 use the second `llama-cli` call.
 Put the prompt in the cli after the startup.

 ``` sh
 ./main -hf TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF --n-gpu-layers 25 -p "Explain quantum entanglement"